Flat Tops Explorer

 Ready to hike?
 In the Dates section of this trip page, the green dates are bookable online by simply clicking on the date, and blue dates must be booked through our customer service team for a variety of possible reasons.
 To email our customer service team, you can click here to get the ball rolling.
 Our adventure consultants will confirm availability, and if you're ready to register we'll email you a link to a registration profile.
 You'll have 72 hours to complete your profile (and that of any dependents) and pay the deposit ($500).

 Feel free to call us for more info - we're here 7 days a week!

-You will meet your guide and group at Union Station in downtown Denver, Colorado on Day 1, where we will shuttle to the town of Meeker, Colorado.
-(Union Station
+You will meet your guide and group at Union Station in downtown Denver, Colorado on Day 1 at 10:00 AM.
+Your guide will coordinate the rendezvous in pre-trip communication.

 Your safety is our top priority.
 Our hiking tours are led by professional hiking guides, all of whom are wilderness-certified first responders or EMT's, each with years of guiding and wilderness experience.
 We've developed comprehensive risk management protocols that our guides adhere to in case of an emergency, and most tours carry a satellite phone.
 If you have any further questions about safety, please contact us at 1-800-715-HIKE (4453) for more information.

 Your tour will be led by a trained, experienced professional with a solid guiding background, years of personal wilderness and hiking experience, medical certifications, and a passion for leading people into breathtaking landscapes.
 Check out our Meet Our Team page for staff bios.